EarthScope/rover/docs/index.md

 ---
 ## Description

-ROVER is a tool to robustly retrieve geophysical timeseries data from data centers such as [IRIS DMC](http://ds.iris.edu).
-It builds an associated index for the downloaded data to generate a local repository.
+ROVER is a command line tool to robustly retrieve geophysical timeseries data from data centers such as [IRIS DMC](http://ds.iris.edu).
+It builds an associated index for downloaded data to generate a local repository.
+ROVER compares a built local index to timeseries availability information provided by the datacenter.
+This enables a local archive to remain synchronized with a remote data center.

-ROVER is a command-line tool and requires Python 2.7, 3.5 or a newer version.
-Python 3.5 and above is preferred.

 ## Documentation